moccalotto/kaos/_rulebook/main.md

 may be affected as well.
 Skill scores are not affected when attribute scores are increased, but the various max-scores are.

-**Making lucky rerolls**:
+**Lucky reroll**:
 You can spend 10 APs to reroll the last dice you rolled.
 You can only do this once per roll.

-**Making rolls easier**:
-Before you roll, you can spend 5 APs turning a standard test into an easy test or turning a hard test into an easy test.

-**Faster healing**: You rest for one minute and
+**Faster healing**: You rest for one minute and regain 2 HP per AP spent.

 **Escaping evil destinies**: You spend 50 APs to escape an evil destiny.

 **Super parry**: You spend 2 AP to use your Melee Combat as your Defense Score to avoid a single attack.

+**Easy Spell**: You halve the HP drain of casting a spell by spending a number of APs equal to the spell you are casting.

 ## Magic
 There are two types of magic: thaumaturgy and witchcraft,